notoriousbfg/tim/NOTES.md

 None of that print logic worked.
 The solution was much simpler.

 I really need to write tests.
-Everything that worked before is now broken.
+Everything that worked before is now broken (which I know is insane.)